Configuration¶

 Symlinks are not followed/supported.

-Finder (finder and finder-bin)
+Finder (finder and finder-bin)¶

 The finder (object[]|null default []) setting is a list of JSON objects.
-Each object (key, value) tuple is a (method, arguments) of the Symfony Finder used by Box.
-If an array of values is provided for a single key, the method will be called once per value in the array.
+Each object (key, value) tuple is a

-Note that the paths specified for the in method are relative to base-path and that the finder will account for the files registered in the blacklist.
+Note that the paths specified for the in method are relative to base-path and that the finder will

-finder-bin is analogue to finder except the files are added to the PHAR unmodified.
-This is suitable for the files such as images, those that contain binary data or simply a file you do not want to alter at all despite using compactors.
+such as images, those that contain binary data or simply a file you do not want to alter at all despite using

 Warning

 Setting the key finder (regardless of its value), will disable the file auto-discovery.
-If you want to keep it, check the force the auto-discovery setting.
+If you want

 Warning

-If some files are expected to be excluded from the finder (respectively finder-bin) but included in directories (respectively directories-bin), the those files will be included.
-The files included are a union of the directives.
+If some files are expected to be excluded from the finder (respectively finder-bin) but

 Warning